splitti/MuPiBox/README.md

 # MuPiBox
 MuPiBox is an easy to use music player, controlled via touch display.
-There could be local music, or also spotify.
-Also streams are possible.
+There could be local music, spotify and also streams.
 ![Caption](media/images/splash.png "Caption")
 ## Webside & Support
 For more informations visit https://mupibox.de or use our Discord-Channel https://discord.gg/4EjCgpCbbe